Narigo/keepass-diff/README.md

 Password for the Keepass demo files: `demopass`.

-`test_file.kdbx` is locked without password and keyfile `keyfile.key`. `test2_file.kdbx` is locked with `demopass` and the keyfile `keyfile.key`.
+`test_file.kdbx` is locked without password and keyfile `keyfile.key`.
+`test2_file.kdbx` is locked with `demopass` and the keyfile `keyfile.key`.

+A small bash script for running tests is `run-tests.sh`.
+It will run a few tests to see if the outputs is correct.

 ## Contributing

 Care to help?
 I'm pretty new to Rust, so if anyone likes to help or teach me cool stuff, please reach out!